 Check the Allow Comment box if the test-taker may provide explanations for responses, or leave feedback for the test.

-Check the Allow Skipping box to allow the test-taker to pass on answering questions within the test part.
+If configured on the server, the Allow Skipping box will be visible.
+This setting will allow the test-taker to pass on answering questions within the test part if checked.

 Check the Validate responses box if only responses which are valid should be accepted.
 If this box is checked, constraints governing the test-taker's response (such as if the minimum and maximum choices specified for that question have been given) will be checked before the test-taker can proceed to the next question.